sictweb/bti425-2020/graded-work/assign1.md

 You have learned that the visual part of this component will be similar to the "add new" component.
 The buttons are different.
 Also, you can decide which object properties are editable.
 (Do NOT allow the user to edit the MongoDB object identifier property, `_id`).

-From a behaviour point of view, data for the object-to-be-edited will be fetched (from the web service) in the `componentDidMount()` function.
+From a behaviour point of view, data for the object-to-be-edited will be fetched (from the web API) in the `componentDidMount()` function.

 There are different strategies for showing/inserting the data-to-be-edited into the form elements.
 You may, or may not have to, use the `value` attribute.
 If you want to use that, please remember that its name in React JSX is `defaultValue`.

-Then, data will be sent to the web service, in a "submit" button handler function.
+Then, data will be sent to the web API, in a "submit" button handler function.
 After a successful save, redirect to the "detail" (get one) component, so that the user sees the results of their "edit existing" work.

-> One more time... make sure that you know and understand the *shape* of the data that the web service is expecting in an "edit existing" request.
+> One more time... make sure that you know and understand the *shape* of the data that the web API is expecting in an "edit existing" request.
 Then, send data that matches that shape.

+> This *edit* task is simulating a car "purchase" transaction.
+> Therefore, do NOT permit any of the original field values to be edited.
+> Allow/enable editing only on the "purchase"-related fields.

 Here's what it could look like; this is from the professor's sample solution.

+<mark>(placeholder image; will be replaced when the professor completes the sample solution)</mark>

 ![Edit existing](media/a1-example-edit-existing.png)